 God is the author, creator, and generator of love.
 Love comes from God and God is love (see 1 John 4:7-8)!
 As a matter of fact, the only reason we can love at all is because He first poured His love into us (see 1 John 4:19).
 The point is—all that love we talk about, write about, and sing about—none of it comes from us.
 We do not generate a single drop of love.
 It all comes from God.

 By design, here is how the process of love works.
 When we open our hearts to God, we receive His love.
 He then fills our hearts abundantly full of His love (see Romans 10:10).
 Once our hearts are full of God's love, we then open our hearts and share love with others.
 His love passes through me from God to others.
 When I wholeheartedly engage God and my spouse, the flow of love is full and complete.
 This is how we live out the Greatest Commandment.

 More Information on This Topic:

-Taken with permission from The Wholehearted Marriage: Fully Engaging Your Most Important Relationship, by Dr. Greg Smalley and Dr. Shawn Stoever.blog comments powered by Disqus
+Taken with permission from The Wholehearted Marriage: Fully Engaging Your Most Important Relationship, by Dr. Greg Smalley and Dr. Shawn Stoever.comments powered by Disqus